cpp-que-son-arrays

 Where:

-• Type: Is the data type that the array will contain, such as int, double, char, etc.
+• Type: Is the data type the array will contain, such as int, double, char, etc.

 • arrayName: Is the identifier of the array.

-• size: Is the number of elements that the array can contain.
+• size: Is the number of elements the array can hold.

 For example, to declare an array of integers with 5 elements: